tc09-brcm-social/sm2022k8s/op/smmaint/README.md

 * pods.sh -- show the current SiteMinder Maintenance Job pods and
         * container status using same format as build/pods.sh
 	* This is only useful when the maintenance job is not yet complete
+* containers.sh -- show the current Maintenance Job and
+	* container status